toddllm/klaviyo-reporting-poc/docs/POC_plan.md

   { "data": { "type": "campaign-send-job", "relationships": { "campaign": { "data": { "type": "campaign", "id": "<CAMPAIGN_ID>" } } } } }
   ```

+- **Relationships Object Requirement:** ⚠️ The `relationships` object is **required** in many API payloads and is a common source of errors.
+Always include the full relationships structure as shown in the examples above, even if it seems redundant with information in the attributes.
+Omitting this structure will result in 400 Bad Request errors that can be difficult to debug.

 - **Metric Aggregates:** Numeric `metric_id` is required.
 Look up IDs via `GET /api/metrics/?filter=equals(name,'<Metric Name>')` and cache results in `.metric_ids.json`.

 - **Event Injection:** Only custom events can be injected reliably and will not appear in aggregate metrics. **Option B is load-test only**; default to Option A for POC metrics.

 - **Preview vs Full Send:** A preview send logs only under “Email Preview Send.”
 For aggregate metrics, perform a **full send** (Send Now) to a list (size=1 is fine) and then pause the campaign.
 - **Date Handling:** Always use ISO 8601 UTC format for date parameters (e.g., `2025-05-01` for May 1st, 2025).
-Explicitly use UTC in your code: `datetime.datetime.utcnow()` instead of `datetime.datetime.now()`.
+Explicitly use UTC in your code: `datetime.datetime.now(UTC)` instead of `datetime.datetime.now()`.
+Note that `datetime.datetime.utcnow()` is deprecated in newer Python versions.

-- **API Version Consistency:** Always include the `Klaviyo-Api-Version: 2025-04-15` header in all API requests to ensure consistent behavior, especially for newer endpoints.
+- **API Version Consistency:** ⚠️ Always include the `Klaviyo-Api-Version: 2025-04-15` header in **all** API requests to ensure consistent behavior, especially for newer endpoints.
+Missing this header is a common cause of unexpected API behavior and errors.
 ---

 ### 4. Profile Creation (`seed_profiles.py`)